 Meet NLR and experience the Virtual Community Noise Simulator (VCNS) yourself at the Transport Research Board 96 Annual Meeting (Walter E. Washington Convention Centre) on 8 to 10 January 2017.
 NLR booth no 1336.

 About the author: Merlijn den Boer works at the department of Environment and Policy Support of NLR.
 He advises national and international governments, airports and air traffic controllers about the sustainability of aviation.
-More information?
-Please contact Merlijn at firstname.lastname@example.org +31 (0)88 511 3082
+For more information please contact Rui Roosien at email@example.com+ or 31 (0)88 511 3271